 This article describes the formula syntax and usage of the ADDRESS function in Microsoft Excel.
-Find links to information about working with mailing addresses or creating mailing labels in the See Also section.
+For information about working with mailing addresses or creating mailing labels, go to Create and print mailing labels for an address list in Excel.

 Description